What is the Museum of Nature and Archaeology officially?

 The museum's name is rather ambiguous, but exhibits start off very strongly.
 They impress with videos, projections and bass-heavy sound and lighting effects of earthquakes, rainstorms, volcanoes erupting, that sort of thing.
 Then it goes a bit crap and becomes the museum that every schoolboy hates because it's all reading about unimportant historic stuff that has no affect on the average person's life.

 Pots and bowls are a plenty.
 Mostly broken and so dull.
 The dead animal section is interesting, whilst being a bit morbid and sad.
-If they stuffed them with a smile on their face you’d feel a bit better about walking through the pet cemetery.
+If they stuffed them with a smile on their face you'd feel a bit better about walking through this pet cemetery.
 Plan your visit right and you can have the dead people section as your finale.
 Spooky stuff.

 Ian's Museum of Nature and Archaeology review